Interview with Robert Trivers

 Adaptive strategies can backfire.
 Diarrhea can save us from food poisoning, but one can also die of diarrhea.
 But are men like this when their partner is a man?

 Men often have to deceive themselves into thinking they love the woman they want sexually in order to deceive her too.
-But men need not fake love to have sex with another man.
+But men need not fake love to have sex with other men.
 This aspect of some gay communities made me doubt the traditional evolutionary story about gay people benefiting family members enough to contribute to the survival of their genes as much as if they had reproduced.
 In San Francisco, gay men were partying rather than babysitting or financing nephews.
-We have now identified two genetic markers for male homosexuality, one on the X chromosome, the Xq28.
+We have now identified two genetic markers for male homosexuality, one on the X chromosome, the Xq28 region.
 This explains why gayness is more common in some families, though hormonal factors in pregnancy and environmental factors after birth also matter.

 Could these findings support gay rights?

-It could help arguing against those claiming that it is entirely a matter of choice and easily changeable.
+It could help in arguing against those claiming that it is entirely a matter of choice and easily changeable.
 But we have not found genetic markers for lesbians (perhaps because their explanation is hormonal rather than genetic) and it would be absurd to claim that male and female homosexuals should be treated differently because of that.

 «The main religions are overwhelmingly patriarchal in logic and structure»

 Of course.
 The fact that homophobic men are sexually aroused by images of gay men also shows that at least some physical reactions are involuntary.